FragMC/.github/profile/README.md

 ---

-We reserve all rights to "FragMC".
-Any misuse of this name is not right.
+We reserve all rights to the name FragMC.
+Any unauthorized use of this name is prohibited.